zernel/todo_note/README.md

 * (finish index & create actions for Task) - check the commit code!

 5. Make the tasks#index as root_url
+6. Improved the styles for the login & register pages
+7. Improved the styles for the new task form

 ## Refrence
 * [Devise](https://github.com/plataformatec/devise)